-Several businesses generate pollution throughout their business.
+Several businesses generate pollution throughout their industry.
 When these elements pollute a different property, that’s deemed damage.
-Standard general liability policies ruled out pollution from insurance policy coverage in the 1980’s.
+Standard general liability policies ruled out contamination from insurance policy coverage in the 1980’s.
 These liabilities have become protected under pollution insurance policies.
-Typical for a lot of companies that don’t seem to be associated with producing pollution, policies are prepared for these varied problems as apartment complexes, prisons and pig farms.
+Typical for a lot of companies that don’t seem to be associated with producing pollution, procedures are prepared for these various problems as apartment complexes, prisons and pig farms.

-Pollution insurance policies are very different depending on who creates a policy as well as the details in the policy.
-Generally these policies follow a claims-made and reported structure.
+Pollution insurance policies are very different depending on who creates a plan as well as the details of the policy.
+Generally, these procedures follow a claims-made and reporting structure.
 Which means that the claim was made to the insured party.
-Next the insured reports the claim to the insurance company.
-The fundamental basic principle is always that damage brought on by pollution to another individual’s property is protected by the insurance policy.
+Next, the insured reports the complaint to the insurance company.
+The basic fundamental principle is always that the insurance policy protects damage brought on by pollution to another individual’s property.
 Also, any clean-up expenses tend to be included.

 Why are the Policies Needed?

-In several circumstances there could be recent pollution at a property site.
-That existing pollution may under certain circumstances find way into adjacent properties, causing damage.
-The creation of new pollution during “normal” operation may also exist.
-Property damage and harm to individuals caused by the pollution created may be a liability that the party considers best covered by an insurance policy.
-The details of the situation will ultimately help to make the decision, and some situations may need pollution insurance.
+In several circumstances, there could be recent pollution at a property site.
+That existing pollution may under certain circumstances find a way into adjacent properties, causing damage.
+The creation of new pollutants during “normal” operation may also exist.
+Property damage and harm to individuals produced by the polluting created may be a liability that the party considers best covered by an insurance policy.
+The details of the situation will ultimately help to make the decision, and in some cases may need pollution insurance.

 What do the Policies Cover?

-What the policy covers is determined by the individual policy.
-Each policy may be different, and you should consult the text of your individual policy.
-In general, many policies will cover clean-up costs of pollution that is contaminating another property.
-These policies usually cover damages caused by pollution that are awarded to individuals and properties.
-Many policies also cover the cost of investigating the claim that has been filed and defending against the claim if it reaches the courts.
+What the individual policy determines the policy covers.
+Each policy may be different, and you should consult the text of your policy.
+In general, many plans will cover clean-up costs of pollution that are contaminating another property.
+These policies usually include damages caused by pollution that is awarded to individuals and estates.
+Many policies also cover the cost of investigating the claim that has been filed and defending against the application if it reaches the courts.
 Other specifics may be negotiated, and not all these may be included in a single policy.
-Another important distinction is whether the policy covers existing pollution, and that too depends on the individual policy.
+Another critical distinction is whether the policy covers existing pollution, and that too depends on the individual plan.

 Who you contact will be determined by where you are and what you want to know.
-Depending on your location there are some government agencies that have information that may be helpful.
+Depending on your location some government agencies have information that may be helpful.
 There are also some areas where the government supplies pollution insurance policies.
-A number of larger insurance agencies also offer policies and contacting them directly should be an effective way to get details about the specifics of their policies.
-Some states have their own pollution insurance programs.
+Many larger insurance agencies also offer policies and contacting them directly should be an efficient way to get details about the specifics of their plans.
+Some states have their pollution insurance programs.
 Washington State has such a program through the PLIA (Pollution Liability Insurance Agency).
 Other states do as well.
 You can find information for your state by contacting your local environmental agency.